-Foxhole Cove is a small beach below village of Southgate, which divides into two smaller coves on the high tide.
+Foxhole is a small beach below village of Southgate, which divides into two smaller coves on the high tide.
 At mid to low tide it is sandy, and is backed by rocks and high limestone cliffs.
 Both parts of the beach can be reached via steep paths down from the coastal path.
-A National Trust car park (attended / P&D) is situated on the cliff top, and facilities here include toilets and a coffee shop.
+A National Trust car park (attended / P&D) is situated on the cliff top, and facilities here include a coffee shop / store with toilets.

 East of Foxhole is the headland of High Tor, beneath which lies Minchin Hole - one of the Gower's largest caves.
 Fifty yards long and lying above the high water mark, it can be reached at most stages of the tide.
 To find it, take the steep path descending the west side of the tor, skirting around to the east.
 A deep zawn leads to the cave's entrance.